25143 Itokawa: 2018 Hayabusa results

 Two separate groups report water in different Itokawa particles.
 Jin et al. report water in low-calcium pyroxene grains.
 The water's isotope level corresponds with inner Solar System and carbonaceous chondrite water isotope levels.
 Daly et al. report "OH and " apparently formed by implantation of solar wind hydrogen.
 The rims of an olivine particle "show an enrichment of up to ~1.2 at % in OH and H2O".
 The water concentrations of the Itokawa grains would indicate an estimated BSI (Bulk Silicate Itokawa) water content in line with Earth's bulk water, and that Itokawa had been a "water-rich asteroid".

 2020 Hayabusa results

 At the 2020 Lunar and Planetary Science Conference, a third group reported water and organics, via a third Hayabusa particle- RA-QD02-0612, or "Amazon."
 Olivine, pyroxene, and albite contain water.
 Isotopic compositions indicate a clear extraterrestrial origin.

 2021 Hayabusa results

-A further report by Daly's group was published which supported the theory that a large source of earth's water has come from hydrogen atoms carried on particles in the solar wind which combine with oxygen on asteroids and then arrive on earth in space dust.
+A further report by Daly's group was published which supported the theory that a large source of Earth's water has come from hydrogen atoms carried on particles in the solar wind which combine with oxygen on asteroids and then arrive on Earth in space dust.
 Using atom probe tomography the study found hydroxide and water molecules on the surface of a single grain from particles retrieved from the asteroid Itokawa by the Japanese space probe Hayabusa.

+Dust ponds are identified in the asteroid.
+They are a phenomenon where pockets of dust are seen in Celestial bodies without a significant atmosphere.
+Smooth deposits of dust accumulate in depressions on the surface of the body (like craters), contrasting from the Rocky terrain around them.
+In the Sagamihara and Muses-Sea regions of the asteroid dust ponds were identified.
+Dust particles had a size varying from millimeters to less than a centimeter.